 Last Updated on

-While pregnant, you will have to take certain tests to ensure that your baby is developing fine and that you are healthy too.
-Your doctor might suggest a urine test to check for epithelial cells in your urine.
-They are found on the skin, vessels, urinary tract, and organs.
+While pregnant, you will have to take certain tests to make sure that your baby is developing just fine and that you are healthy too.
+One of the tests that your doctor might suggest is a urine test; urine test during pregnancy is done to check for epithelial cells in the urine.
+These cells are found on the skin, vessels, urinary tract, and organs.
 While it is normal to have a few epithelial cells in the urine, a large number can indicate several problems and can be a cause of concern.
 A large number of cells can be a sign of urinary tract infection, yeast infection, kidney disease, liver disease and certain types of cancer.
 If you are pregnant, read on to learn about epithelial cells, their normal range in the urine during pregnancy, and more.

 What Are Epithelial Cells?

 Epithelial cells line the surfaces of our body, such as the skin, inside of the throat, intestines, all the organs and blood vessels.
 They are tightly packed and function as a barrier between the inside and outside of the body, protecting it from the virus.
 However, sometimes viruses can find places to get through the epithelial cells to further invade the body and cause disease.
 Since epithelial cells make up the first layer of tissue on the organs, they are present in different forms and sizes to perform different functions wherever they are present.
 Epithelial cells even line the inside of your food pipe and intestine where they help in the digestion and absorption of food that you eat.
 In other areas, they secrete enzymes, hormones and mucus in the body.

 Epithelial cells vary in their shape, size and appearance.
 Majorly, there are three types that can be found in the urine sample.

 These cells originate from the tissues that lie anywhere between the urethra and renal pelvis.
 They are able to stretch readily to accommodate changes in the volume of liquids in an organ.